Valentino Name Meaning: Origins & Significance

 Cultural References

 The name Valentino has been used in many different cultural contexts.
-For example, the Italian footballer Valentino Mazzola was one of the greatest players of his time, while the Italian film director Valentino Orsini was known for his stylish and innovative films.
+For example, the Italian footballer Valentino Mazzola was one of the greatest players of his time, while the Italian film director Valentino Orsini was known for his stylish & innovative films.
 The name has also been used in popular culture, with Rudolph Valentino being one of the most famous silent film stars of the early 20th century.